Tips & Tricks

 Soaking your suit and goggles in tap water for 5-10 minutes after each practice will greatly prolong the life of your swim gear.

-Come ready with your team suit/solid color team color suit and team cap!
+Come ready with your team suit and team cap!
 The first event will kick off at 5:30pm so we recommend getting to the pool deck around 5pm for check in/set up.

 What does “able to swim in early relay” mean?

-Selecting your swimmer is able to swim in an “early relay” means that they are eligible to swim in a medley relay.
+Selecting that your swimmer is able to swim in an “early relay” means that they are eligible to swim in a medley relay event, which are held at the beginning of meets.

 What does “able to swim in late relay” mean?

-Selecting your swimmer is able to swim in a “late relay” means that they are eligible to swim in a freestyle relay.
+Selecting your swimmer is able to swim in a “late relay” means that they are eligible to swim in a freestyle relay event, which are held at the end of the meets.

 (If you select availability for both “early” and “late” relays, then your swimmer is eligible to swim in both a medley and freestyle relay.
 Due to attendance levels, your swimmer may not always be picked for one or both relays.
-We will always try our best to get everyone in a relay if they sign up for one!)
+Coaches will always try their best to get everyone in a relay, if they sign up for one!)

 What is a “heat”?